 If you think that by following this guide your site will shoot to the top of the 1st page on Google… you’re sadly mistaken.
 It will, however, ensure that you have a solid SEO foundation in place.

 Getting SEO results takes a lot of time, hard work and in some niches, a huge budget.

 Don’t feel like reading through this long guide to implement these tactics?
 No problem!
 I offer FREE WordPress Setups so you can let me take care of configuring and optimizing your site for you.
-You can also download this guide as a PDF and read it later.
+Don’t have time to read the whole post right now?
+You can download this guide as a PDF and read it later.

 You can also check out the video below.